SaidiAnis/Data_Mining/README.md

 - `matplotlib`
 - `seaborn`

-Installez-les via `pip install -r requirements.txt` si un fichier `requirements.txt` est fourni.
+Install them via `pip install -r requirements.txt` if a `requirements.txt` file is provided.

-## Utilisation
+## Usage
-1. **Télécharger les données Reuters** : Assurez-vous d'avoir les fichiers de données nécessaires (non inclus dans ce repository) et placez-les dans le répertoire spécifié dans le code.
+1. **Download the Reuters Data**: Ensure you have the required data files (not included in this repository) and place them in the specified directory as shown in the code.
-2. **Exécuter les cellules du notebook** pour reproduire l'analyse et les visualisations des clusters.
+2. **Run the notebook cells** to reproduce the analysis and cluster visualizations.

-## Résultats
+## Results
-Les principales conclusions incluent l'obtention de clusters significatifs dans les données Reuters et l’identification des termes les plus fréquents.
-La visualisation en 3D permet d’observer la distribution des articles par thèmes principaux.
+Key findings include significant clusters within the Reuters dataset and the identification of the most frequent terms.
+The 3D visualization allows for observing the distribution of articles by main themes.

 ## Contact
-Pour toute question, veuillez contacter [votre email] ou consulter mon profil GitHub pour d'autres projets similaires.
+For any questions, please contact [your email] or check my GitHub profile for similar projects.